Caspar Wessel

-Caspar Wessel (8 June 1745, Vestby – 25 March 1818, Copenhagen) was a Danish–Norwegian mathematician and cartographer.
+Caspar Wessel (8 June 1745 – 25 March 1818) was a Danish–Norwegian mathematician and cartographer.
 In 1799, Wessel was the first person to describe the geometrical interpretation of complex numbers as points in the complex plane and vectors.

 Biography

-Wessel was born in Jonsrud, Vestby, Akershus in Norway to pastor Jonas Wessel (1707 - 85) and Helene Marie Schumacher (1715 - 89).
+Wessel was born in Jonsrud, Vestby, Akershus in Norway to pastor Jonas Wessel (1707–1785) and Helene Marie Schumacher (1715–1789).
 Helene came from Drammen and was of Griffenfeldts heritage.
 Growing up in Wesselstuen in Vestby he was one of thirteen children in a family.
 His brothers include Johan Herman Wessel and Ole Christopher Wessel.
 Wessel is the grandnephew of the nobleman Peter Tordenskjold, brother in law of Maren Juel and the great-great-great-grandfather to the famous radio engineer Jan Wessel.

 In 1763, having completed secondary school at Oslo Cathedral School, he went to Denmark for further studies.
 He attended the University of Copenhagen to study law, but due to financial pressures, could do so for only a year.
 To survive, he became an assistant land surveyor to his brother and they worked on the Royal Danish Academy of Sciences and Letters' topographical survey of Denmark.
 This was not enough, however, and he took on extra work as a cartographer.
 He worked as a surveyor for the rest of his life, stopping only for a sabbatical year in 1778 to finish his law degree.
 By 1798 Wessel had risen to the supervisory role of Royal Inspector of Surveying.